Emmotes/ic_spoilers/docs/warduke.md

 1. Dagger of Malevolence - Self DPS
 2. Amulet of the Heartstone - A Trained Killer
 3. Helm of the Hierarch - Drawn to Power
-4. Shield of the Unnameable - All Second Specialisations
+4. Shield of the Unnameable - All Specialisations
 5. Indomitable Armor - Health
 6. Nightwind, the Flametongue - Ultimate Cooldown Reduction